"And once again, Probability proves itself willing to sneak into a back alley and service Drama as would a copper piece harlot."

 Does everything look conflict-free?
 Not so fast

 .
 Something new and unpleasant must be introduced out of the blue.
-This is why happy couples tend not to last (unless writers can find good conflict without breaking them up).
+This is why happy couples tend not to last until the very end of the story

 once described this sub-rule